Shadan-Harness/kafka/README.md

 Apache Kafka
 =================
-See our [web site](https://kafka.apache.org) for details on the project.h
+See our [web site](https://kafka.apache.org) for details on the project.hh

 You need to have [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.